UN, aid urgencies urge Israel to halt Rafah assault after crossing seized

 Red Crescent sources in Egypt said aid shipments via the Rafah crossing had completely halted on Tuesday.

-“The Israeli occupation has sentenced the residents of the Strip to death,” said Hisham Edwan, spokesperson for the Gaza Border Crossing Authority.
+“The Israeli occupation has sentenced the residents of the Strip to death,” said Hisham Edwan, a spokesperson for the Gaza Border Crossing Authority.

 In Geneva, UN humanitarian office spokesperson Jens Laerke said “panic and despair” were gripping the people in Rafah.

-He said that under international law people must have adequate time to prepare for an evacuation, and have a safe route to a safe area with access to aid.
+He said that under international law, people must have adequate time to prepare for an evacuation and have a safe route to a safe area with access to aid.
 This was not the case in the Rafah evacuation, he said.

 “It’s littered with unexploded ordnance, massive bombs lying in the street.
 It’s not safe,” he said.

-The comments came after an Israeli government spokesperson called on international organisations to evacuate from areas of Rafah where military operations are continuing.

-The spokesperson said that aid is continuing to flow into the enclave despite the military operation.
+An Israeli government spokesperson said that aid is continuing to flow into the enclave despite the military operation.

-Aid groups have warned for months that Israel’s restrictions on aid deliveries into Gaza are exposing the population to severe hunger.
-Famine has already taken hold in the territory’s north.

-Hamas has accused Israel of trying to undermine efforts to secure a ceasefire after Israel’s seven-month-long assault on Gaza that has laid waste to the Strip and left hundreds of thousands of its people homeless and hungry.

 Israel sends delegation to Cairo

-The seizure of the Rafah crossing comes after weeks of pressure from several of Israel’s key Western allies to hold off from a ground assault on Rafah without a plan for the safe evacuation of civilians.
+The seizure of the crossing comes after weeks of pressure from several of Israel’s key Western allies to hold off from a ground assault on Rafah if there is no plan for the safe evacuation of civilians.

+White House National Security Council spokesman John Kirby said the operation along the border in eastern Rafah was not a full-on invasion of the city that United States President Joe Biden has repeatedly warned against on humanitarian grounds.

+He said Israel had described it as “an operation of limited scale and duration” aimed at cutting off alleged Hamas arms smuggling.

-Many of the people now in Rafah were struggling to find a safe place to go in the tiny strip of land, which has been bombarded almost non-stop since October 7.
+But many of the people now in Rafah were struggling to find a safe place to go in the tiny strip of land, which has been bombarded almost non-stop since October 7.

 Families have been crammed into tented camps and makeshift shelters, suffering from shortages of food, water, medicine and other essentials.

-Residents said Israeli tanks and planes attacked several areas and houses in Rafah overnight on Monday and on Tuesday.
-The Gaza Health Ministry said Israeli attacks across the enclave had killed 54 Palestinians and wounded 96 others in the past 24 hours.
+Residents said Israeli tanks and planes attacked several areas and houses in Rafah overnight on Monday and Tuesday.
+The Gaza Ministry of Health said Israeli attacks across the enclave had killed 54 Palestinians and wounded 96 others in the past 24 hours.

 At least 34,789 Palestinians have been now killed in the assault, the Gaza Health Ministry said.